HiLab-git/DTC/README.md

 ## Semi-supervised Medical Image Segmentation through Dual-task Consistency
 Code for this paper: Semi-supervised Medical Image Segmentation through Dual-task Consistency ([DTC](https://arxiv.org/pdf/2009.04448.pdf))
+* More details and comparison methods will be released if the paper is accepted.
+* The multi-classes **DTC** is under doing, and also will be released as we finished it.
 ### Requirements
 Some important required packages include:
 * [Pytorch][torch_link] version >=0.4.1.